top of page

 ABOUT THE CONFERENCE

 The Asia Investment Conference is a not-for-profit think tank committed to fostering strategic, in-depth discussion among investors and key decision-makers in business.
-Anchored by IJK Capital Partners since 2016, AIC has designed, curated, and executed over 10 high-level forums convening former heads of state, government officials, sovereign fund leaders, and senior executives from across the public and private sectors.
+Anchored by IJK Capital Partners since 2016, AIC has designed, curated, and executed over 10 high-level forums.

 $2T+